PauSolerValades/distributions/README.md

 ## Features
 * **Generic Precision**: Suport for Single (f32) and Double (f64) precision at comptime for Continuous Distributions and probabiltiy computations in Discrete Distributions.
-* **Arbitrary Data Types**: Discrete distributions (like Categorical and ECDF) can sample and return any arbitrary comptime-defined Zig type (integers, enums, or custom structs).
+* **Arbitrary Data Types**: Discrete distributions (like Categorical and ECDF) can sample and return any Zig type such as ints, floats, enums and bools.
-* **Dual Polymorphism**: two ways of polymorphism, chose from:
+* **Dual Polymorphism**: two approaches of polymorphism, choose from:
     * **Tagged Unions:** Zero-overhead, compiler-inlined dispatch for closed sets of distributions.
     * **Intrusive Interfaces:** Fully dynamic, user-extensible dispatch for runtime flexibility.
 * **Immutable Zero-Allocations post-init:** Distributions just require allocations (_if they require it_ as use of arrays) on init, then the object is immutable and just to be sampled with.